Book Reviews

 Favorite quote: "And forgive the gods, who have decreed that all birth must be agony."

-Favorite characters: Kamala, Colivar
+Favorite characters: Kamala, Colivar, Gwynofar, Siderea

 ⋅•⋅⊰∙∘☽༓☾∘∙⊱⋅•⋅